 Royal Engineers (RE) can have a trade speciality, for example, fabricator, design draughtsman, construction materials technician, surveyor, building and structural finisher, plumber, bricklayer, concreter, carpenter & joiner.
 From their experience in the army, they can construct foundations, construct bridges and runways, repair damaged and dangerous buildings to a safer condition, repair bomb damaged walls, erect scaffolding, build partitions and roof trusses and upgrading existing buildings.

-The Royal Pioneer Corps from the Royal Logistics Corps can also construct airfields, roads, erect bridges and other light construction and engineering tasks, as well as designing and drawings of buildings and engineering structures, and the installation and testing of heating systems.
+The Royal Pioneer Corps from the Royal Logistic Corps can also construct airfields, roads, erect bridges and other light construction and engineering tasks, as well as designing and drawings of buildings and engineering structures, and the installation and testing of heating systems.

 Royal Engineer (RE) Equipment Mechanics learn to maintain, repair and service a wide range of vehicles, and The Royal Engineers and Mechanical Engineers (REME) can learn Vehicle Mechanic or Recovery Mechanic as a trade.
 Vehicle Mechanics are responsible for the repair and maintenance of all wheeled and tracked vehicles used by the British Army